ChunXiaostudy/chunxiaoli.github.io/_pages/about.md

 # 📖 Educations
 - *2023.09 – 2026.06 (expected)*, 🎓 M.Sc. in Operations Research and Cybernetics, University of Chinese Academy of Sciences.
 - *2019.09 – 2023.06*, 🎓 B.Sc. in Information and Computing Science & B.Mgt. in Big Data Management, University of Science and Technology Beijing.

+## 🌱 Personal Interests
+I love modern dance, classical Chinese dance, and ballet—not just for their beauty, but for how they train the mind to flow with the body.
+Yoga and Pilates are my go-to rituals for balance and clarity, especially on long coding nights.
+I also enjoy hiking into the unknown, camera in hand, chasing light and capturing quiet moments.
+These passions keep me grounded, curious, and full of creative energy—both in research and in life.